-Soil grown (or traditional growth vegetables) are obviously a very successful and easily accessible way to garden and grow your own food, it can be relatively inexpensive in comparison to an aquaponics set up and of course its capable at a basic level knowledge wise.
+SOIL GROWN (or traditional grown vegetables) are obviously a very successful and easily accessible way to garden and grow your own food, it can be relatively inexpensive in comparison to an Aquaponics set up and of course its capable at a basic level knowledge wise.
 Vegetables grown in Soil rely on the various nutrients in the soil for plant growth and success, along with the Soil’s Microherd (Microbiology).
 Amendments and Fertilizers are relatively inexpensive and mostly seen as harmless.

-Aquaponics on the other hand is the combination of hydroponic plant growth and aquaculture.
+AQUAPONICS GROWN on the other hand is the combination of Hydroponic plant growth and Aquaculture.
 The plant growth takes place with no soil, but rather an Inert Media usually made of either Perlite, Coco Coir, Vermiculite and Expanded Clay or a mix of all.
-The plants rely on the production of fish waste which is cycled through the grow beds for their nutrients and in return they filter the water for it’s return to the fish tank.
+The plants rely on the production of fish waste which is cycled through the grow beds for their nutrients (Macro/Micro/Major etc), and in return they filter the water for its return to the fish tank to start again.

-Well – sad to say there is no hard and fast rules here but some vegetables are more suited to traditional soil gardening (particularly soil loving root veggies like carrots, potatoes & beets) while leafy greens, tomatoes, cucumbers and other above ground growers tend to grow stronger in aquaponics systems feeding off the fish nutrients and constant water supply – but the best thing about gardening is try for yourself and see what works for you and your needs.
+Which Option is Best?
+Well – sad to say, there is no hard and fast rules here but some vegetables are more suited to Traditional Soil Gardening (particularly soil loving root veggies like Carrots, Potatoes & Beets) while Leafy Greens, Tomatoes, Cucumbers and other above ground growers tend to grow stronger in Aquaponics systems, feeding off the fish nutrients and constant water supply – but the best thing about gardening is try for yourself and see what works for you and your needs.
 This goes for both Commercial and At Home Gardening.

-Everyone has different garden soil types so making sure you get the nutrients balance right and keeping it there is important while with aquaponics it is a matter of getting the fish and veggie balance correct and the watering takes care of itself but of course can be affected by mechanical pump breakdown and power outage.
+Everyone has different Garden Soil Types so making sure you get the Nutrients/Soil Microbiology balance right and keeping it there is important while with aquaponics it is a matter of getting the Fish/Bacteria and veggie balance correct and the watering takes care of itself but of course can be affected by mechanical pump breakdown and power outage.
 Knowledge is Key.
 Suburban Farmer offers coaching in both Soil Growing and Aquaponic Growing.

-Aquaponics systems, you will generally find, produce veggies that last longer and continue to thrive and grow for longer when the nutrients levels are correct, giving you more veggies more often, for longer.
+Aquaponics systems, you will generally find, produce veggies that continue to thrive and grow for longer than outside seasonal growth, when the nutrients levels, light and space are correct, giving you more veggies more often, for longer.
 Some plants can grow upwards of 10X their relative outside soil grown versions.

-Insect attacks do seem to happen more often in soil based gardens, mostly because they are at a lower level and more accessible to pests and of course everything is growing in super awesome organic soil that insects love as much as your veggies.
+Insect attacks do seem to happen more often in soil-based gardens, mostly because they are at a lower level and more accessible to pests and of course everything is growing in super awesome organic soil that insects love as much as your veggies.
 Aquaponics are not immune, nor greenhouse/hoophouse exclusions.
-Aquaponic grow beds are generally much higher from the ground and have no soil for little critters so fare much better against insect attack, short term.
+Aquaponic grow beds are generally much higher from the ground so fare much better against insect attack, short term.
 We still need our Beneficial Garden Protectors and Pollinators so their can be an imbalance just the same as Soil Grown Outside Gardens.

-So where does all this leave you – well each to their own as they say – but I personally think a good mix of both farming options are going to allow you to produce longer and stronger throughout the year and also make gardening a lot of fun with the different science to each gardening style and you get to watch your fish as well as your vegetables grow in the best environment possible.
+SO WHERE DOES THIS LEAVE YOU– well each to their own as they say – but I personally think a good mix of both farming options are going to allow you to produce longer and stronger throughout the year and also make gardening a lot of fun with the different science to each gardening style and you get to watch your fish as well as your vegetables grow in the best environment possible for your situation.